-The global survey of Employee Motivation and Satisfaction was carried out in November 2021 with the aim of understanding the current state of our employee group as well as identifying possible areas of improvement.
-The survey was very well received with 87% of employees responding, which is very satisfying, and the survey clearly showed that, in spite of the challenging market and tough economic situation caused by the pandemic, motivation and satisfaction have generally remained high in all geographic areas and in all topics.
-The average job satisfaction is at 4.0 on a scale from 1 to 5 which is a slight decrease of 0.1 since 2020 but is still very high seen in the light of a difficult year.
-To ensure the that our workforce has the best possible skills to do their job and perform at all times, we continue to improve our ability to record, document, monitor, and evaluate our employees' professional skills, and the training and development thereof, through improved HR processes and IT systems.
+The global survey of Employee Engagement was carried out in November/December 2022 with the aim of understanding the current state of our employee group as well as identifying possible areas of improvement.
+The survey was very well received with 86% of employees responding, which is very satisfying, and the survey clearly showed that, despite the increasing activity and inflation, engagement has generally remained high in all geographic areas and in all topics.
+The average engagement score is 7.6 which is 0.1 above true benchmark with the Energy & Utilities sector.
+Welltec aims to conduct the Engagement survey twice annually going forward, to ensure we are always working with the most correct data to create and engaged and motivated workforce.
+To ensure that our workforce has the best possible skills to do their iob and perform at all times, we continue to improve our ability to record, document, monitor, and evaluate our employees' professional skills, and the training and development thereof, through improved HR processes and IT systems.

+Customers

-Customers Policy
+Policy

-Wellec views customers as business partners and pursues an open and transparent relationship characterized by frequent dialogue and a focus on serving their best interests.
+Welltec views customers as business partners and pursues an open and transparent relationship characterized by frequent dialogue and a focus on serving their best interests.
 It is our policy to provide solutions that excel in quality, conform to industry best practice, and adhere to responsible standards of performance, including taking due care and consideration to the protection of the environment and the health and safety of all people involved.

 Welltec operates an open-door policy in situations where a customer or regulatory body wishes to investigate any aspect of our operations.
-Any sub-optimal or non-compliant findings from internal Welltec investigations are openly disclosed in the interests of maximum transparency and continual improvement.
+Any sub-optimal or non-compliant findings from internal Welltec investigations are openly disclosed in the interests of maximum transparency and continuous improvement.
 It must be noted that all client communications and client related data are held in the strictest of confidence unless they explicitly state otherwise.